A reflecting pond with a large rock in it

 • Hike described is one arm of the Otter Brook Trail, going just past Curtis Pond

-From the gate you immediately come to a crossing of the Grass River over a foot bridge over the span and from there you will climb up and over a shoulder of Long Tom Mountain.
+From the gate, you immediately come to a crossing of the Grass River over a foot bridge over the span and from there you will climb up and over a shoulder of Long Tom Mountain.
 It remains flat for a bit before you start a long mellow descent to a crossing of an inlet of Center Pond.
 A short climb will bring you back up to a trail register on the Cranberry 50 Trail.
 Follow right toward Dog Pond and start a descent to a small wet area that has been slightly rerouted.
 Dog Pond comes in just over a mile from the past intersection, but there has been severe beaver activity in the area and you will need to go around it to the right.
 There is a lovely little waterfall on the right as well.

 In 0.4 miles past Dog Pond you come to the Prouis Clearing intersection on the Dog Pond Loop, take a left toward Curtis and Irish Ponds.
 Irish Pond and what is called Willy’s Pond comes next up with about 0.7 miles in between each.
 Curtis Pond comes 0.5 miles further along and slightly uphill from the prior.
 A nice campsite on the pond is located on shore.
 Cranberry Lake is 1.2 miles away if you were to continue on this trail and eventually you would come out in Cranberry Lake.